IGNF/Borea/README_ptfile_world_to_image.md

 The command for adding a geoid is -y, where you can enter the paths to the various geoids.
 If the file is stored in pyproj's native folder (pyproj.datadir.get_data_dir(), *usr/share/proj* or *env_name_folder/lib/python3.10/site-packages/pyproj/proj_dir/share/proj*) the file name is sufficient pyproj will find it on its own.
 Geoids file can be found on pyproj's github (https://github.com/OSGeo/PROJ-data).

-### Detail for process

-#### Intersection

-Calculations of world coordinates by intersect bundle of point in 2 more distant shots.
-Needs:
-* at least one point on two images, otherwise it won't calculate the coordinates.

-No needs:
-* DTM (if no dtm and z shot is corrected by the linear alteration the result won't be as good)

-#### Least square

-Calculations of world coordinates by least square methode.
-Needs:
-* DTM

-`intersection` has a better accuracy than `least_square`.

 ### Detail for approx system